 1Every year UNSW may offer a small number of its very high achieving Bachelor of Medical Science graduates the opportunity to transfer into the MD in Year 4.

-UNSW Medicine is the only Australian medical school offering a competitive undergraduate-entry medical education program over six years to obtain an integrated Bachelor/MD qualification.
+UNSW Medicine is the only Australian medical school which primarily offers an undergraduate-entry medical education program over six years to obtain an integrated Bachelor/MD qualification.
 Students who complete a Bachelor degree before enrolling in a graduate-entry medical school offering a MD qualification must complete at least seven years of study.

 At UNSW, medical students undertake a substantial Independent Learning Project (ILP) in Year 4 to develop their skills in independently researching and critically analysing complex issues - skills essential for the practice of modern medicine.